 Psychiatry Connections does not have any control on journal’s and reviewer/editor’s decision making.
 If the article gets rejected after initial submission, the student can work with the mentor to submit in other journals, and if needs a higher acceptance rate and/ faster publication then can prefer to submit to journals taking article processing charges (APCs), and these charges will be solely borne by the student/first author of the study.

-We submit the articles to the journals that do not charge any article processing charges (APCs), but if the student prefers to submit to their preferred journal (that charges APC) or to a journal for faster publications, than the APC will be solely borne by the student/first author of the study.
+We submit the articles to the journals that do not charge any article processing charges (APCs) and has faster review process/publish track record.
+But, if the student prefers to submit to their preferred journal (that charges APC) or to a journal for faster publications, than the APC will be solely borne equally by the student authors of the study (only if all authors agree to pay APC).

 The abstract is a 200-350 words synopsis of research that can be presented at the national conference in oral or poster presentation format.
 Depending on the specialty of interest, our students had success to presents their research at the American Psychiatric Association, American Academy of Child and Adolescent Psychiatry, Psych Congress, American Heart Association, American Medical Association, American Academy of Neurology, and American Neurological Association.

 Students need to inquire about submission and attendance/presentation charges to their respective conference/annual meeting coordinator.
-Any such charges will be solely borne by the student.
+Any such charges will be solely borne by the student/presenter.

-We offer interview preparation (virtual) for research-related questions only for the students in the prime and prime+ program.
+We offer interview preparation (virtual) for research-related questions for all our student authors.